High Flux Isotope Reactor: Target positions

-Peripheral Target Positions

-Six peripheral target positions (PTPs) are provided for experiments, at the outer radial edge of the flux trap.
+Six peripheral target positions (PTPs) are provided for experiments at the outer radial edge of the flux trap.
 Fast-neutron fluxes in these positions are the highest available to experiments in the reactor, though a steep radial gradient in the thermal-neutron flux exists at this location.
 Like the target positions, a type of PTP capsule is available that houses up to nine 2 in long isotope or materials irradiation capsules that are similar to the rabbit facility capsules.
 Use of this type of irradiation capsule simplifies fabrication, shipping, and post-irradiation processing which translates to a cost savings for the experimenter.

 PTP irradiation capsules of each type must be designed such that they can be adequately cooled by the coolant flow available.
 Typical experiments contain a neutron poison load equivalent to that associated with 200 g of aluminum and 35 g of stainless steel distributed uniformly over a 20 in length.
-PTP experiments containing neutron poison loads in excess of that described are discouraged because of their adverse effects on isotope production rates, fuel cycle length, and fuel element power distribution.